FriedrichtenHagen/united_world_wrestling_dataset/README.md

 # todo:
+## extract
 - add support for greco and woman
-- handle nulls fields
-- there seem to be duplicates in the athletes
+- there seem to be duplicates in the athletes -> check
-- handle .content-wrap error
+- fct_matches, dim_athlete, dim_tournament
+- dockerize script

+## transform
+- set up dbtcore and database
+- primary key generation

+## visualize
+- use tableau?
+- create website?